Press

 In a profile, Stephanie said: “If I take seriously the things that I teach about and preach about related to caring for the poor and making a community that is safe for people and where people can thrive — that is some of what our texts teach, and the way you do that is you go be involved in how their lives unfold and be partners.”

-Rabbi Stephanie Ruskay Announces Candidacy for Upper West Side, Morningside Heights Assembly Seat (Nov.
+Rabbi Stephanie Ruskay Announces Candidacy for UWS, Morningside Heights Assembly Seat (Nov.
 24, 2025)

 “Ruskay, a first time candidate, describes herself as a public school mom, rabbi, tenant, and community organizer.
 She spent part of her childhood on the Upper West Side, specifically growing up in a Mitchell-Lama building on West 97th Street.”